 The winter months are statistically the least popular time of year to get married, but in reality, winter weddings are seriously underrated.
 The entire season is filled with a sense of enchantment and magic (especially when it snows), and the celebratory spirit around the holidays can bring an added sense of togetherness to your big day.
-If you're getting married between November and March, choosing the right winter wedding colors will be an important part of your planning process.
-Whether you're envisioning a holiday-themed wedding or looking for alternative decor inspiration, we've hand-picked some of our favorite winter wedding color palettes to get you started.
+Choosing a winter wedding color scheme will be an important part of your planning process if you're getting married between November and March, and we've got plenty of ideas to help you out.
+Whether you're envisioning a holiday-themed wedding or looking for alternative winter wedding ideas, we've hand-picked some of our favorite color combos to get you started.